darrenldl/ocaml-SeqBox/README.md

 Exact behaviours in non-standard cases are not specified in official SeqBox technical specification
   - See Specification of ocaml-SeqBox section for details on how ocaml-SeqBox behaves(if you care about undefined behaviour those sort of things)

-## Possibly useful features of ocaml-SeqBox(possibly not yet in official SeqBox)
+## Possibly useful additional features of ocaml-SeqBox(possibly not yet in official SeqBox)
   - Allows random ordering in sbx container
     - This also means block corruption will not stop the decoding process
   - Allows duplicate metadata/data blocks to exist within one sbx container